Muts256/Incident-Response/Script-Execution-Attack.md

   - Attribution & Intent: If possible, identifying the threat actor and their goals.

-  - Prioritization & Documentation: Assigning a severity level based on impact and urgency, and formally logging all findings to create the initial incident record.
+  - Prioritisation & Documentation: Assigning a severity level based on impact and urgency, and formally logging all findings to create the initial incident record.

 With the successful launch of the calculator app, check if any of the rules were triggered